Behshahr: History

+In 17th century AD, Ashraf became a site for the Safavid shah, Abbas the Great to build palaces and gardens, because of his devotion to his mother, who was born in Ashraf.
+The palace was named DiwanKhaneh mansion (fa:عمارت دیوانخانه) and was visited by Pietro Della Valle.
+In his travelogue he wrote:" This garden, which is called Bagh-e Shah or Diwankhaneh, includes a square located at the end of the plain and at the foot of the hills full of trees and behind the palace.
+It is on the top of these hills that the king ordered to build many houses which are considered as garden mansions.
+Diwankhaneh is located in the middle of the garden and its length is three times its width.
+The front of this building is completely open, but at the back and on the sides has a wall covered with many windows.
+The floor of the building is two steps above the ground level, and the open part of the building faces north, that is, the back to the entrance door.
+There is a long paved street in front of the building, in the middle of which there is a stream, and water is constantly flowing towards this stream from the pond built in front of Diwankhanah."

+Several other mansions and gardens were built on the outskirts of the Bagh-e Shah during the Safavid era such as Baghtappeh (tappeh garden), Cheshme Garden, Shamal Garden, Sahib Al-Zaman Garden, Haramsara Garden, and Khalut Garden, of which only Cheshme garden and parts of Baghtappeh have remained.

 In 1832 David Brewster wrote in The Edinburgh Encyclopædia that "Ashraff is celebrated as the favourite residence of Shah Abbas, and enjoys the only good harbour on the southern side of the Caspian".

 Prior to the arrival of Shah Abbas I Ashraf was a village of no distinction.
 The location took the fancy of Abbas I who made it an imperial residence in 1613 and he commissioned the construction of a palace and gardens.
 The heyday of the town was from that time until the middle of the 18th century.
 At the time that Sir Thomas Herbert visited the palace in 1628 there were about 2,000 families living in the town that at that time contained at least 300 public bath houses.
 However the town was the scene of both internal disorder and external threats (it was repeatedly sacked by Turkomans), so although it was still a significant town in 1727 when the peace of concluded the Ottoman–Persian War (1722–1727), the town was gradually abandoned.
 Jonas Hanway visited the town in 1744 when it was in a state of decay, and by 1812 when Sir William Ouseley visited there the palace was in ruins.
 By 1860 Ashraf was no more than a large village of 845 houses with between eight and ten thousand inhabitants.

-Explore

-Kamarband cave is notable for three human skeletons discovered there, dating to approximately 9000 years B.C.
-Other finds included flint blades, walrus and deer bones, giving valuable information about human development from the ice age in the Mazandaran area.